Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Medical transcribers get up to $80,000 a year.
 Here is everything you must know about these numbers:

-Typically, a transcriptionist gets paid per audio/video minute or hour.
+Typically, a transcriptionist gets paid per audio hour.
 As a result, the faster you provide accurate transcription, the more money you can make.

 Additionally, some transcription companies pay per project instead of per hour – ensure you’re familiar with such details before committing to a transcription gig.